Stress Management Without Harmful Addictions

 How do I get rid of stress?

-But the ultimate goal is not to eliminate stress but to learn how to manage it and how to use it to help you.
+Remember, the ultimate goal is not to eliminate stress entirely, but to learn how to manage it more effectively, so that it doesn't control you.

 How can I tell what is optimal stress for me?

 What is distressing to someone else, may be water off a ducks back for you.
 Everyone is likely to differ in their physiological and psychological responses to different types of stimulus in terms of stress classification.